 Can a lender foreclosure if they have lost the Mortgage Note?

 In some cases, a lender will lose the note during or before a foreclosure proceeding.
 When a lender cannot produce a note, then they are not able to prove when they took ownership or assignment of the note.
 A court may dismiss the case as a result.

-Florida Statute provides that when a person, who is not in possession of an instrument, is entitled to enforce the instrument if the person seeking to enforce the instrument was entitled to enforce the instrument when loss of possession occurred, the person can’t reasonably obtain possession of the instrument because its whereabouts cannot be determined.
+Florida Statute provides that when a person, who does not have an instrument, is entitled to enforce the instrument if the person seeking to enforce the instrument was entitled to enforce the instrument when a loss of possession occurred, the person can’t reasonably obtain possession of the instrument because its whereabouts cannot be determined.
 If a person is seeking enforcement of a lost instrument, the terms of the instrument and the person’s right of enforcement must be proved.

 Does the Best Evidence Rule apply to Lost Mortgage Notes?

 Florida Law recognizes an evidentiary rule called the best evidence rule.
 Under this law, when writing is offered as evidence a copy or secondary document will not be admitted in its place unless an adequate explanation is offered for the absence of the original.
 Therefore, it’s necessary that the lender has the original mortgage note, or if not have a good explanation of why they are producing a copy.

 When a court dismisses a foreclosure action due to a lost note, the court will dismiss the case without prejudice.
 This means that the lender still has another opportunity to bring the case again once the note is located.
 Therefore, a lender can still foreclose the mortgage once they find the note.

 Our firm has been serving real estate clients for over thirty years.
 We understand the consequences of losing a mortgage note, and what defenses you can make in response.
 Take advantage today of one of our Free Case Evaluations.